jkrei0/graphing-calculator/README.md

 ### Version 2 (new.cpp)

-Not quite as featureful as the old one, but rewritten with better logic.
-I hope to bring the rest of the features (and maybe more) over eventually.
+Now rewritten with better logic and more features.

 When you run, the program will prompt you for an equation.
 It will accept any implicit equation (eg `0=x-y`) using these symbols:
 - Groups: `(` ... `)`